cedalo/streamsheets-documentation/docs/_sources/tutorials/settings.rst.txt

 **When do I need to change ports?**

-Sometimes you already have installed other programs blocking certain ports.
+Sometimes other programs are blocking certain ports.
 Then you encounter error messages like this:

     *ERROR: for streamsheets-service-feeders  Cannot start service streamsheets-service-feeders: driver failed programming external connectivity on endpoint streamsheets-service-feeders (3c98f65b49d5c5ad961c9fde5ef145f21bf385b5edc077e204a9b877834185be): Bind for 0.0.0.0:8083 failed: port is already allocated*